-geneID Character string.
-Which gene to plot. jscs A JunctionSeqCountSet.
-Usually created by runJunctionSeqAnalyses.
 Alternatively, this can be created manually by readJunctionSeqCounts.
 However in this case a number of additional steps will be necessary: Dispersions and size factors must then be set, usually using functions estimateSizeFactors and estimateJunctionSeqDispersions.
-Hypothesis tests must be per- formed by testForDiffUsage.
-Effect sizes and parameter estimates must be created via estimateEffectSizes. outfile.pref ix Character string or vector.
+Hypothesis tests must be performed by testForDiffUsage.
+Effect sizes and parameter estimates must be created via estimateEffectSizes.

+Character string or vector.
 Sets the prefix file path where image files should be saved.
-Optionally it can be a vector of strings, assigning a different file prefix to each plot.
+If the destination directory does not exist then JunctionSeq will automatically create it.
+If the parent directory does not exist then JunctionSeq will throw an error.
+Optionally, outfile.prefix can be a vector of strings, assigning a different file prefix to each plot.
+This alternative is primarily intended for internal use by buildAllPlots.